scuzzydude/asimov/asimov.md

 In the movie, Forrest is always in the right place at the right time and really, it was a story too good to be true.
 That's right, I'm equivocating trading Hakeem Olajuwon to Toronto with trading Forrest Gump.
 Or Rocky. *The Dream's* story was true!

+I thought the Rocket's management was stupid to trade Olajuwon, but the end result was a huge increase in real value of the Rocket's "brand" and valuation.
+By drafting Yao -- a direct result of trading Olajuwon the year before -- the Rocket's went from a team popular on the Gulf Coast and all over Africa, to the number one team in the most populous nation in the world.
+Yao retired in 2011 but afterward the Rockets remained the most popular franchise in China up until the day Morey tweeted.
+Morey threw away the tremendous franchise value grained by trading Hakeem Olajuwon.
+Good luck with that kind of value judgement, Philly.

 Still bitter?
 Yes, apparently.
 And that's my point.
 I'm one fan.
 I place tremendous value on this small but very positive piece of history that touched my life.
 I appreciate it enough to write about it, but to increase that value of appreciation, all I really have to do is share it somehow.
 You multiply that across the fanbase, it's worth more than the \$2 billion appraised value of The Rocket's franchise.
 The Rocket's franchise is property.

 A scoot could be formed, The Rockets declared genius, and the property title could be released to humanity.
 I don't think this would technically violate NBA ownership rules but if it did, they should change.
 If you think about it, if you can really evaluate the real human value an NBA team can provide to it's fanbase, this includes the real revenue from existing operations as well as just the need to feel responsible for a team you love, it would make billionaires really wealthy in genius.
 It's still billionaire gamesmanship, it would take a lot of investment to get voting control of NBA franchise through scoot, but you share it with a fanbase and your responsibility as wealthy individual is put to test.
 The real investment could be ticket affordability for your fanbase and independence from public subsidies.

 For some billionaires, at least.
-Ballmer, best stick to property-based investment scheme, seems like your man either needs a grumpy old man yelling at him, or the sprit of Toronto radio to unleash his inner G.
+Ballmer, best stick to property-based investment scheme, seems like your man either needs a grumpy old man yelling at him, or the sprit of Toronto radio to unleash his inner G.[^39]

 This is essentially the ownership model of the Green Bay Packer's -- without the ownership, just the responsibility.
 The Packers operate as a non-profit, so it is not really an investment either.
 With scoot, a pledge would be able to extract the full genius value of a team and pass that along to the next generation of fans.

 The value of a team is much greater than that value of the business.
+It is a uniting force that crosses cultures and borders and language and generations.
+Teams, or at least the good ones, have more valuable as a global public good than as a private business.
+With Scoot, responsibility for a public good can become a liquid measure of wealth.
+A Scoot that's value could multiply exponentially from just an insiporational dream of a boy or a girl from anywhere in the world.
+It's been done.
+Proven system that works.
+It can even work in Dallas -- if you know, give them the exact blueprint.

+Put a real human value on that.
+With this system, you can.
+See Appendix D for a way to implement this.

+Tillman, I'll take the seats next to *The Dream* while we work out the details.

 ## Incongruence of Values